mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 If the required information could be found in the file, then the OK button will be enabled.
 Otherwise the button will be disabled.

+As in the case of loading a dataset, there is also the option to load a subset of the projection data either by manually setting an increment or by clicking on the "Preview" button.
+The "All" button can be used to change the increment so that the entire projection data is loaded.

 From here, you can press OK to load the file as a dataset.
 The name given to the images will be taken from the :code:`title` field in the NeXus file if one is found, otherwise the images are given the name "NeXus Data."